Tomographic reconstruction: Fourier-domain reconstruction algorithm

 For instance, a concentric square raster in the frequency domain can be obtained by changing the angle between each projection as follow:

 where $R_0$ is highest frequency to be evaluated.

 The concentric square raster improves computational efficiency by allowing all the interpolation positions to be on rectangular DFT lattice.
 Furthermore, it reduces the interpolation error.
 Yet, the Fourier-Transform algorithm has a disadvantage of producing inherently noisy output.

-Back Projection Algorithm
+Back projection algorithm

 In practice of tomographic image reconstruction, often a stabilized and discretized version of the inverse Radon transform is used, known as the filtered back projection algorithm.